-The Qikiqtani Inuit Association (QIA) is now accepting applications for all our 2018-2019 post-secondary scholarships.
+Iqaluit, Nunavut – September 4, 2019 – The Qikiqtani Inuit Association (QIA) is now accepting applications for all our 2019-2020 post-secondary scholarships.

 This year we will have a unified easy to navigate online application form for all our scholarships.

-Last year, QIA launched $200,000 in new scholarships in addition to its existing $5,000/year John Amagoalik Scholarship.
+This is the third year QIA is offering the $200,000 in scholarships in addition to its existing $5,000/year John Amagoalik Scholarship.
 The 80 QIA scholarships at $2,500/year, are awarded on a first-come-first-serve basis to students from the Qikiqtani Region pursuing post-secondary education.

 The $5,000 John Amagoalik Scholarship honours the efforts of John Amagoalik towards the betterment of Inuit in Nunavut.
 QIA will prioritize applications from post-secondary students entering a field that promotes Inuit language and culture.

-By using the new online QIA scholarship application, students can apply for one or both ofthese scholarships.
+By using the online QIA scholarship application, students can apply for one or both of these scholarships.
 Please note, in order to submit your application all supporting documents are required to be included.

-The deadline for applications is Friday, August 17 th , 2018.
+The deadline for applications is Monday, September 30, 2019.

 Criteria for both Scholarships: